Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 ## Multiple exposure

 In this scenario more than one strobe flash happens  per frame captured.

+#### shots tool

 Tool [shots](tools/shots) allows to send multiple strobe pulses (by default five 9µs pulses 241µs apart on GPIO13):

 	$ shots
 	$